How To: Caulk Baseboards

 It’s easy to seal up small cracks between your walls and baseboards with the right materials and a little prep work.

-Once you get the hang of using the tool, the process for how to caulk baseboards couldn’t be any simpler.
+Once you get the hang of using a caulking gun, the process for caulking baseboards couldn’t be any simpler.
 We’ve broken it down into six easy steps, from choosing the proper caulk at the home center to getting a perfectly smooth finish.

 STEP 1: Choose the right caulk.